OffchainLabs/benchmarking-stylus/matrix_multiplication/solidity-matrix-multiplication/README.md

 # Matrix Multiplication in Solidity

-This repository demonstrates matrix multiplication in Solidity, including comprehensive tests using the [Foundry](https://book.getfoundry.sh/)  framework.
+This folder contains matrix multiplication in Solidity, including comprehensive tests using the [Foundry](https://book.getfoundry.sh/) framework.
 The tests validate the correctness of matrix multiplication for various dimensions, both in a simulated environment and on the Arbitrum Sepolia testnet.

 ## Overview

 1. Matrix multiplication is a computationally intensive operation, especially on-chain.
 This project includes:

    - `MatrixMultiplication.sol` → Implements matrix multiplication using pseudo-random number generation (PRNG) to generate test matrices dynamically.
 The contract accepts a matrix size n and two seed values to generate matrices up to 40×40.
 Larger sizes exceed gas limits and cannot be executed on-chain due to cubic gas cost growth.

 2. Foundry tests for local and on-chain validation.

 3. Transaction sender script:
    - `matrix_tx_sender.sh` → Deploys the contract and sends matrix multiplication transactions (10×10 to 40x40).

 ## Prerequisites